carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``fptrunc``' instruction casts a ``value`` from a larger :ref:`floating-point <t_floating>` type to a smaller :ref:`floating-point
 <t_floating>` type.
-If the value cannot fit (i.e. overflows) within the
-destination type, ``ty2``, then the results are undefined.
-If the cast produces an inexact result, how rounding is performed (e.g. truncation, also known as round to zero) is undefined.
+This instruction is assumed to execute in the default :ref:`floating-point environment <floatenv>`.

 Example:
 """"""""

 .. code-block:: llvm

-      %X = fptrunc double 123.0 to float         ; yields float:123.0
+      %X = fptrunc double 16777217.0 to float    ; yields float:16777216.0
-      %Y = fptrunc double 1.0E+300 to float      ; yields undefined
+      %Y = fptrunc double 1.0E+300 to half       ; yields half:+infinity

 '``fpext .. to``' Instruction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^